amyspencerproject/base-apparel/README.md

 ```

 - When adding a linear gradient to a button you have to call it a `background-image` not a `background-color`.
+- Do not know how to center the arrow image in the button??

 ### Continued development